Tony Pajaczkowski: Professional career

-Pajaczkowski appeared in 16 games in 1960, helping Calgary reach the second round of the WIFU playoffs.
-In addition to being their starting guard, he was the team's backup kickoff specialist that year, making 27 kickoffs for 1495 yards, a 55.4 yard average.
+Pajaczkowski appeared in all 16 games in 1960, helping Calgary reach the second round of the WIFU playoffs.
+In addition to being their starting guard, he was the team's backup kickoff specialist that year, making 27 kickoffs for 1,495 yards, a 55.4 yard average.
 He was the Stampeders' nominee for the Schenley Most Outstanding Canadian Award and was the runner-up for the honor.

-In 1961, Pajaczkowski made 51 kickoffs for 2845 yards, an average of 55.8 yards per kick, and started all 16 games at guard, being named to the Western Football Conference All-Star team and earning the Most Outstanding Canadian Award.
+In 1961, Pajaczkowski made 51 kickoffs for 2,845 yards, an average of 55.8 yards per kick, and started all 16 games at guard, being named to the Western Football Conference All-Star team and earning the Most Outstanding Canadian Award.
+The 1961 Stampeders compiled a record of 7–9.

-The following year, Pajaczkowski was named for the first time of his career to the CFL All-Star team.
+The following year, Pajaczkowski was named to the CFL All-Star team for the first time in his career.
 He was one of six Stampeders to be given that honor.
-In 1963, he was named all-star for the second consecutive season.
-He was named all-star for a third time in 1964 and in 1965 earned his fourth-straight all-star honor.
+He finished that season with 38 kickoffs for 1,955 yards while appearing in all 16 games.
+In 1963, he was named an all-star for the second consecutive season.
+He was named an all-star for a third time in 1964 and in 1965 earned his fourth-straight all-star honor.
+During his four-year all-star streak, he played in all 16 games each season and Calgary had a winning record each year, with four playoff appearances and three appearances in the Western Finals.

 On May 19, 1966, Pajaczkowski was traded to the Montreal Alouettes.
 He played in all 14 games in his first year with the team.
 After a knee injury in a 1967 practice, he changed his position from right guard to right tackle.
 In a game against his former team, Calgary, Pajaczkowski was benched for the first time in his career.
 He announced his retirement in June 1968.
+He concluded his career having appeared in 198 games, recording 134 kickoffs for 7,159 yards (a 53.4 average) and nine fumble recoveries during that time.

 Later life and death

 After retiring, Pajaczkowski accepted a position as line coach at Loyola College in Montreal.

-In 1988, Pajaczkowski was inducted into the Canadian Football Hall of Fame.
+In 1988, Pajaczkowski was inducted into the Canadian Football Hall of Fame, and in 1996, he was inducted into the Calgary Stampeders Wall of Fame.

-Pajaczkowski lived in Port Hope, Ontario, where he died on June 4, 2022, four days after his 86th birthday.
+Pajaczkowski had dementia in his later years.
+He lived in Port Hope, Ontario, where he died on June 4, 2022, four days after his 86th birthday.